Skip to main content

 The deliverable is a 1.7 MB SQLite file at pgbd.casa/data/penobscot-nclex.sqlite, queryable directly in the browser via Datasette Lite.
 Every query in this case study runs against that file.
 Every claim in the prose ties to a query the reader can re-run.
 The same reproducibility floor the other case studies set applies here: a reader who lands on a number in the prose and wants to verify it can click through to the query and watch the database produce it.

-Why The Data Is Synthetic
+Why The Outcomes Are Synthetic

 #